phyqh/phyqh.github.io/content/pages/about/_index.md

 date_update = true
 +++

 Hi there!
-This is HE Qihao from HKUST.
+This is Qihao, I graduated from HKUST and am now a first year MSCS student at Texas A&M University, where my current research is on light transport problems.